 The move by Pervasive came in the wake of

-by Apple which shut down recently its
+a similar decision by Apple which shut down recently its

-in Bangalore, which had 30 staff.
+month-old support center in Bangalore, which had 30 staff.
 “We have re-evaluated our plans and have decided to put our planned support center growth in other countries,” said Steve Dowling, a spokesman for Apple in Cupertino, Calif. earlier this month.

 In a statement this week, Pervasive quoted its president and chief executive officer John Farr as saying that while the potential cost savings of an offshore development operation can be mathematically compelling, the company found that the complexity of managing such an operation, and the increasing costs of labor, employee turnover, training, and facilities in a hot market such as Bangalore make it challenging to ultimately realize those savings.
 Pervasive had about 50 staff in India.